1ndevelopment/Docker-Compiler-Packager/README.md

 # Docker-Compiler-Packager
-A CI/CD Pipeline that demonstrates Docker Containers compiling c/c++ from chosen URL or given Schedule
+A CI/CD Pipeline that demonstrates Docker Containers compiling c/c++ from chosen URL or given schedule.

 - Compiles code for chosen OS
 - Saves packaged code as artifacts